8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 - Database administrators—2,570

 In Maryland, you can find a wide array of military installations and major commands that cover everything from training and cybersecurity to soldier rehabilitation and research and development.
 Maryland has the country's largest military medical center and is home to Air Force One.
-It also features around 9,500 aerospace and defense businesses as well as 74 federal laboratories.3
+It also features over 9,000 aerospace and defense businesses as well as 78 federal laboratories, according to MDOC.

 - Material recording, scheduling, dispatching, and distributing workers—83,335

 - Security guards—41,325